kedro-org/kedro-viz/README.md

 > For in-depth development and usage notes, see the [Contribution Guidelines](https://github.com/quantumblacklabs/kedro-viz/blob/main/CONTRIBUTING.md).

+> It's likely that Kedro-viz 3.8.0 and later versions will not work with projects created with older versions of Kedro (0.16.0).
+Please migrate your project to Kedro 0.17.0 before installation of the latest version of Kedro-viz.

 ### As a Kedro Python plugin

 Kedro-Viz is available as a Python plugin named `kedro-viz`.